 After all this, there was one thing that disturbed me here, and that was the footnotes that appeared mostly at the beginning of the book, to explain technical terms and give historical references.
 What bothered me wasn’t their inclusion, but that they appeared at the bottom of the pages, which somewhat broke up the text, and halted the flow.
 Because Donoghue also gives us some appendices with historical information at the end of the book, I think he probably should have made these into end-notes.
 Aside from this, I truly enjoyed reading this story, despite its very heavy subject matter.
 The writing is fluid and evocative, and the concept and characters are both interesting and sympathetic (yes, even some of the Nazis).
 For all this, I highly recommend this book with a strong four and a half stars out of five.

-“The Death’s Head Chess Club” by John Donoghue, published by Atlantic Books London, released March 5, 2015 is available from Amazon, Barnes & Noble, Walmart (Kobo) US eBooks, the website eBooks.com, iTunes (iBook or audiobook), the Book Depository (free worldwide delivery), new or used from Alibris, used from Better World Books (promoting libraries and world literacy), or from an IndieBound store near you.
+“The Death’s Head Chess Club” by John Donoghue, published by Atlantic Books London, released March 5, 2015 is available (via these affiliate links) from Amazon, Walmart (Kobo) US eBooks, the website eBooks.com, iTunes (iBook or audiobook), the Book Depository (free worldwide delivery), new or used from Alibris, used from Better World Books (promoting libraries and world literacy), or from an IndieBound store near you.
 I would like to thank the publishers for sending me the ARC of this book for review via Curious Book Fans (which is presently on hiatus).
 This review also appears on my Times of Israel Blog.

 I try to avoid reading more on the Holocaust these days, but I may succumb to this one!
 Thanks for presenting it